WojciechMatuszewski/programming-notes/aws/serverless/learn-you-some-lambda-best-practice.md

 - in **Node.Js, your handler is wrapped with `try/catch` so the 'uncaughtException` and similar handlers will not fire!**.

 - if you have to dive really deep, the runtime you are using might be published on GitHub.
 At least that is the case for [Node.Js one](https://github.com/aws/aws-lambda-nodejs-runtime-interface-client) and many others.

+- **the Lambda runtime version is different than the RUNTIME IDENTIFIER that you see in the console**.

+  - the runtime identifier looks like _python3.9_ or _nodejs18.x_, but **the runtime version is an ARN to a container image**.

+  - Lambda service added the ability to control what runtime are you using.
+[Read more about it here](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-update.html).

+    - I would not recommend using it.
+Why bother having to do something manually?
+What emergency situation would warrant the change here?
+No idea.

 ### Custom runtime